ForgottenGlory/Living-Skyrim/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **If you are reporting a crash to desktop, please attach your NET Script Framework crash log.
-This can be found in C:\NetScriptFramework\Crash**
+This can be found in C:\NetScriptFramework\Crash

+If possible, please also attach a copy of your most recent save before the issue occurred.**

 **LS Version**
 Put the version of the list you are on here.